-SciDAC has been embraced by all of the programs in the Office of Science, as well as DOE's National Nuclear Security Administration (NNSA) and the Office of Nuclear Energy, as a model for advancing scientific discovery and engineering practice.
+SciDAC has been embraced by all of the programs in the Office of Science as well as DOE's National Nuclear Security Administration (NNSA) and the Office of Nuclear Energy, as a model for advancing scientific discovery and engineering practice.
 Although SciDAC is a modest part of each Office's research portfolio, its increasing adoption by other offices in DOE, as well as other federal agencies, indicates the growing importance of the SciDAC model.
-In addition, the success of SciDAC has led to the adoption of a similar approach in many other countries as well.
+In addition, the success of SciDAC has led to its adoption of a similar approach in many other countries as well.

-Through SciDAC partnerships, ASCR has supported research by providing funding for computer scientists and applied mathematicians to participate in the computational science and engineering research programs across the Office of Science.
+Through SciDAC partnerships ASCR has supported research by providing funding for computer scientists and applied mathematicians to participate in the computational science and engineering research programs across the Office of Science.
 In BES, ASCR strengthened six new Computational and Theoretical Chemistry projects by attaching mathematical and computer scientists to the projects.
-These scientists provided mathematical support for seed computational chemistry initiatives.
-In particular, the SciDAC team of Car and Klein (2017) joined with the BES-supported density-functional group of Perdew et al. to demonstrate unprecedented accuracy in the quantum-mechanical simulation of water.
+These scientists provided